 6. Sprucing Up the Outside

 Similarly, adding to a home’s curb appeal may also increase its value.
-A fresh coat of paint, a well-maintained lawn, and tasteful landscaping can increase a home’s desirability and the amount that buyers are willing to pay.
+A fresh coat of paint, a well-maintained lawn, and tasteful landscaping could help increase a home’s desirability and the amount that buyers are willing to pay.

-Mature trees can potentially add thousands of dollars to a home’s resale value.
+Mature trees, for example, can potentially add thousands of dollars to a home’s resale value.
 If you’re thinking of selling in a decade or more, planting a tree now could have a big effect on sale price later.

 Increasing usable outdoor space by adding a deck or patio and installing good outdoor lighting may increase the value of your home.